keyboard_arrow_up

 Oersted (Oe)

-A unit of measurement indicating the strength of a magnetic field.
+A unit used to measure the intensity of a magnetic field.

 Permanent Magnet

-A magnet that still retains its magnetism after having been removed from a magnetic field.
+A magnet that retains its magnetism indefinitely, even after being removed from an external magnetic field.

 Rotary Magnetic Sweeper